twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **ZoomFactor** – Zooms the OpenType Designer.
 Default is 12.

 ### OpenType Generator (version 12.0.0.2521 & above, used in the feature settings window)
-By default, all keys beginning with the word “Include” are on.
+By default, all keys beginning with “Include” are on.
 Other features (e.g. half forms or distances for Indic scripts) have no inclusion options; use the add button at the top left corner of the OpenType Designer or the OpenType Layout Feature Editor to create the tables manually.
 * **CPSPKind** – Used with the **Spacing and Positioning: Capital Spacing (cpsp)** dropdown box.
 Default is 0 (Percentage of advance width).
 * **CPSPPerc** – Contains the percentage of advance width used by **Spacing and Positioning: Capital Spacing (cpsp)** spinner.
 Default is 5%.
 * **IncludeAalt** – Used with **Other Forms and Variants: Access All Alternates (aalt)**.
 It generates lookups for glyphs used by other OpenType features (e.g. Unicase - unic).
 * **IncludeAltFractions** – Used with **Numerals: Alternative Fractions (e.g. stacked) (afrc)**.
 It generates lookups for all pre-composed fractions in the *Latin-1 Supplement* and *Number Forms* blocks of Unicode as well as fractions not encoded in Unicode.
 * **IncludeAnchorBased** – Used with **Spacing and Positioning: Anchor Based Positioning (ccmp, mark, mkmk)**.
 To generate this feature, each letter should have anchors.
-Examples of fonts with these tables are e.g. Arial (Windows Vista & above), Roboto (pre-Flex version from Android 5.0 "Lollipop" & above - missing anchors for e.g. capital open O, Latin upsilon and some other characters) and more.
-This feature is used by e.g. many African languages (Yoruba, Lingala, Ewe, Wolof, etc. etc. etc.) and Native American languages (Navajo, Kwakiutl, Blackfoot, Choctaw, Dakota, Lakota, etc. etc. etc.) or phonetic transcription.
+Examples of fonts including them are e.g. Arial (Windows Vista & above), Roboto (pre-Flex version from Android 5.0 "Lollipop" & above - missing anchors for e.g. capital open O, Latin upsilon et al.) and more.
+This feature is used by e.g. many African languages (Yoruba, Lingala, Ewe, Wolof, etc. etc. etc.) and Native American languages (Navajo, Kwakiutl, Blackfoot, Choctaw, Dakota, Lakota, etc. etc. etc.), phonetic transcription and zalgo text.
 * **IncludeCapitalSpacing** – Used with **Spacing and Positioning: Capital Spacing (cpsp)**.
 This feature excludes fullwidth Latin characters.
 The glyph spacing may vary if this feature is included in monospaced or pixelated fonts.
 * **IncludeCase** – Used with **Other Forms and Variants: Case-Sensitive Forms (case)**.
 This feature moves the position of certain punctuation marks, e.g. inverted exclamation point or question mark and brackets to CapHeight.
 An example font without this feature is System VIO (from OS/2 with the characters at the CapHeight position).
 * **IncludeCharacterVariants** – Used with **Other Forms and Variants: Character Variants (cv01-cv99)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts for ! * + @ © × † ‡ • ○ ● ☀.
 * **IncludeCursive** – Used with **Spacing and Positioning: Cursive Positioning (curs)**.
-The feature can only be used for connecting script fonts (e.g. Dancing Script, Brush Script MT/Std, Script MT Bold, Bickham Script Pro, Script MT Bold, Lucida Handwriting, etc. etc. etc.).
+Use this feature only for connecting script fonts (e.g. Brush Script MT/Std, Script MT Bold, Bickham Script Pro, Lucida Handwriting, etc. etc. etc.).
 * **IncludeDlig** – Used with **Other Forms and Variants: Discretionary Ligatures (dlig)**.
 * **IncludeFina** – Used with **Terminal Forms (fina, fin2, fin3)**.
 This feature uses terminal characters from the *Arabic* ranges of Unicode if the glyphs exist.
 The last two features are used only for Syriac.
 * **IncludeFractions** – Used with **Numerals: Fractions (diagonal) (frac, dnom, numr)**.
 The `frac` feature uses precomposed vulgar fractions from the *Latin-1 Supplement* and *Number Forms* ranges of Unicode as well as vulgar fractions with no codepoint given by the Unicode Consortium if the glyphs exist.
 The Garava font was used for the feature in the preview as shown in the manual.